DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-14-submitting-claims-for-funding.md

 We assume that users will want to know the amount they will receive for the claim.

-We weren’t sure at what point users would expect to see this information.
+We were not sure at what point users would expect to see this information.
 We will consider adding this information based on feedback from research.